Horbenkodev/hugo-blog/content/posts/e-learning-website-development-tips/index.md

 ---
-title: How to Create E-Learning Website and Attract Users
+ceoTitle: How to Create E-Learning Website and Attract Users
+title: "How to Create E-Learning Website: Key Things to Think About"
+breadcrumbs: E Learning Website Development Tips
+slug: e-learning-website-development-tips
+draft: false
-publishDate: '2023-07-06T00:00:00Z'
+publishDate: 2023-07-06T00:00:00Z
-authors: []
+image: elearning_website.jpg
+og_image: elearning_website_socials.jpg
 description: Want to create your own e learning website?
 Get a portion of practical e learning website development tips from our article.
-image: elearning_website.jpg
-og_image: elearning_website_socials.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - web-development-team
+categories:
+  - business
 industries:
   - elearning
-categories: []
+questionary:
+  - question: How much time will it take to create a eLearning website?
+    answer: The project timelines, as well as its cost, are greatly impacted by the scope of work and the complexity of the platform that you want to launch.
+      It can take from 3 months to 1 year.
+But as soon as the platform is launched, it doesn't mean that the work of your developers will end.
+We recommend you regularly update your website, enrich it with new features, and integrate it with additional services based on users' needs.
+  - question: Is it a good time to build an elearning website now?
+    answer: Even though today there is already a row of very strong players like Coursera, the chances of succeeding for newcomers are still rather high.
+      The interest in online education is increasing.
+It means that with a high-quality platform, you will be able to win the hearts of users who are looking for new knowledge.
 ---
 Modern approaches to education seriously differ from traditional ones.
 And technologies play a vital role in this transformation.
 Thanks to the introduction of new solutions and tools, the e-learning industry is growing at an impressive pace.
 In 2022, the [global e-learning industry size](https://www.vantagemarketresearch.com/industry-report/online-education-e-learning-market-2028#:~:text=Snapshot&text=Global%20Online%20Education%2FE%2DLearning,17.2%25%20over%20the%20forecast%20period.) was at the level of over $198 billion.
 And with the projected CAGR for the period from 2023 to 2030 of over 17%, this figure will be around $692 billion by 2030.